Sigrsig/Word-puzzle-solver/README.md

 - Automatically update with the current day's puzzle
 - Address bug where sometimes the output is empty
 - Make the page look nicer
+- Add a "What is this" and "How to" modal

 ## Contact me